-Since 1996 Who's Who Legal has identified the foremost legal practitioners in 34 areas of business law.
-We feature over 16,000 of the world’s leading private practice lawyers in over 100 countries and pride ourselves on the integrity and authority of our findings.
+Since 1996 Who's Who Legal has identified the foremost legal practitioners in business law based upon comprehensive, independent research.
 It is impossible to buy entry into this publication.

 It is not possible to buy entry into any Who's Who Legal publication